adamgerhartz/Asteroids/README.md

 # Asteroids
-This project I did in college.
-It is inspired by Atari's Asteroids game in 1979.
+Project done as part of college curriculum.
+Understanding that other students could access this, I will not post any source code.

-Here is a YouTube link of the demo: https://www.youtube.com/watch?v=7-ytHoV8uIU&feature=youtu.be
+However, here is a YouTube link of the demo: https://www.youtube.com/watch?v=7-ytHoV8uIU&feature=youtu.be